One in three American adults has prediabetes. Do you know if you’re one of them?

 The program is based on the Center for Disease Control & Prevention’s Prevent T2, a successful, evidence-based lifestyle change program.
 Prevent T2 is part of the National Diabetes Prevention Program.

-A total of 26 classes will be held throughout the next year on Tuesdays 2:30 to 3:30 p.m. in the Wellness Center of VNA Community Healthcare & Hospice’s Guilford office.
+A total of 26 classes will be held throughout the next year on Tuesdays 3:30 to 4:30 p.m.
+Classes will be held virtually via Zoom with a potential for in-person meetings in the Agency’s Guilford Wellness Center once it is deemed safe to do so.
 For the first four months, the class meets every week, then every other week, and then once a month during the last half of the year.

 More information you can use: